asimay/SDC-Traffic-Sign-Classifier/writeup_template.md

 I used the python library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of training set is 40000（original is 34799)
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43